KEITHBOTTLNEKK/Bottlnekk2h/replit.md

 ### Backend

 The backend is an Express.js application built with Node.js and TypeScript (ESM modules).
-It provides APIs for diagnostic analysis (`POST /api/diagnostic/analyze`) and booking submissions (`POST /api/bookings`), using Zod for schema validation.
-Data is stored in-memory via a `MemStorage` class.
+It provides APIs for diagnostic analysis (`POST /api/diagnostic/analyze`), booking submissions (`POST /api/bookings`), and Vapi voice agent bookings (`POST /api/vapi/book-appointment`), using Zod for schema validation.
+Diagnostic results and Vapi bookings are stored in PostgreSQL.
 The core analytics logic calculates unique missed calls and after-hours calls within a 30-day window, converting all timestamps to Eastern Time.
 It includes request logging, CORS support, and comprehensive error handling.
 An admin dashboard at `/admin/diagnostics` is protected by Replit Auth, utilizing PostgreSQL for session management.

 ### UI/UX Decisions